Pollora/documentation/post-types.md

 | `withArgs()` | Yes | Yes | Full i18n support |
 | `configuring()` | Yes | Yes | Dynamic + i18n support |

-## 2. Using the Configuration File

-For projects that prefer configuration over attributes, you can define post types in the `config/post-types.php` file.
-Please refer to the configuration documentation for details on this approach.